d1sc0/hellostu.xyz/src/content/posts/40-weeknote-the-uber.md

 draft: false
 slug: weeknote-the-uber
 pubDate: 2024-06-28T12:50:00
-description: 'This weeks notes about work, life and random encounters with strangers following more train chaos.
+description: 'This weeks notes about work, life and random encounters with strangers in an uber adventure.
 Covers the period 21th-28th June'
 postImage:
   src: '../post_images/40-stuber.jpg'
   alt: 'a stick man sketch of me with beard, glasses and a peaked hat.'